 (Travel Tip: Rooms with Canadian & US Fallsview are the best.
 If you go for the breakfast buffet try to make it early as possible to avoid the crowds.
 We rate Embassy as having the #1 view of the Canadian Falls.
 The Keg Fallsview restaurant is spectacular)

 The Tower Hotel 6732 Fallsview Blvd.

 (Travel Tip: Niagara’s most unique hotel.
-A little short on amenities yet the views are amazing!)
+A little short on amenities yet the views are amazing and worth every penny)